marmelab/ng-admin/doc/Custom-pages.md

 });
 ```

 Here the `controllerAs` property defines the name of the controller in the template.
-Also worth noting: `parent: 'main'` means that the "send-post" page will be displayed inside the main layout.
+Also worth noting: `parent: 'ng-admin'` means that the "send-post" page will be displayed inside the main ng-admin layout.

 ## Page Controller and Template